userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 ## 5. Software Interface

-### 5.1 System Block Diagram
+### 5.1 System Diagram

 ![R1_navigation_system_diagram](assets/R1_navigation_system_diagram.png)

 ### 5.2 Driving Interface

 R1 offers multiple driver interfaces for communication and control with hardware devices.
-Below are the main driver interfaces and their descriptions:

 #### 5.2.1 Chassis Drive Interface

-`/motion_control/chassis_speed`：It is used to control the movement of the robot chassis, including speed control, direction control, etc. Please refer to the [Chassis Drive Interface](Software_Guide.md/#chassis-driver-interface) section in the R1 software manual for more detailed information.
+`/motion_control/chassis_speed`：It is used for the chassis status feedback ROS package, which defines multiple topics to report the status of the chassis' motors.
+Please refer to the " [Chassis Drive Interface](Software_Guide.md/#chassis-driver-interface) "  in the Software Guide for more detailed information.

-#### 5.2.2 Lidar Interface
+#### 5.2.2 LiDAR Interface

-`/hdas/lidar_chassis_left`：Lidar is used for environmental perception and distance measurement, providing real-time environmental information to robots.
-For more detailed information, please refer to the [Lidar Interface](Software_Guide.md/#lidar-interface) section in the R1 software manual.
+`/hdas/lidar_chassis_left`：It is used for environmental perception and distance measurement, providing real-time environmental information to robots.
+For more detailed information, please refer to the "[Lidar Interface](Software_Guide.md/#lidar-interface) " in the Software Guide for more detailed information.

 #### 5.2.3 IMU Interface

-`/hdas/imu_chassis`：The IMU is used to measure the acceleration and angular velocity of the robot, providing data support for navigation and attitude control.
-For more detailed information, please refer to the [IMU Interface](Software_Guide.md/#imu-interfaces) section in the R1 software manual.
+`/hdas/imu_chassis`：It is used to measure the acceleration and angular velocity of the robot, providing data support for navigation and attitude control.
+For more detailed information, please refer to the " [IMU Interface](Software_Guide.md/#imu-interfaces) " in the Software Guide for more detailed information.

-### 5.3 Flight Control Interface
+### 5.3 Motion Control Interface

-The R1 robot offers multiple motion control interfaces for achieving precise control of the robot's movements.
-Below are the main motion control interfaces and their descriptions:
+R1 offers multiple motion control interfaces for achieving precise control of the robot's movements.
+Below are the main motion control interfaces and their descriptions.

 #### 5.3.1 Chassis Control Interface

-`/motion_target/target_speed_chassis`：It is used to control the movement of the robot chassis, including speed control, direction control, etc. Please refer to the "Chassis Control Interface" section in the R1 software manual for more detailed information.
+`/motion_target/target_speed_chassis`：It is used to control the movement of the robot chassis, including speed control, direction control, etc. Please refer to the "Chassis Control Interface" in the Software Guide for more detailed information.

-### 5.4 Positioning Interface
+### 5.4 Localization Interface

-The Localization interface is the core component for R1 robot to achieve autonomous navigation and environmental perception.
-Through these interfaces, the robot can receive data from various sensors, such as IMU (Inertial Measurement Unit) and LiDAR (Light Detection and Ranging), thereby enabling precise multi-sensor fusion localization.
+It is used for the R1 robot to achieve autonomous navigation and environmental perception.
+Through these interfaces, the robot can receive data from various sensors, such as IMU and LiDAR, thereby enabling precise multi-sensor fusion localization.
 These interfaces ensure that the robot can accurately perceive its own position and posture in complex environments, providing reliable data support for subsequent path planning and navigation.
-This chapter elaborates on each topic of the Localization interface, including the types and uses of input and output data.

 <table style="width: 100%; border-collapse: collapse;table-layout: fixed;">
     <thead>